WesleyDRobinson/xdistributed-chat/README.md

 > latest release: https://distributed.now.sh

 ## What is it?
+- An anonymous way to communicate with a network; digital chat that is similar to vocal conversation in the physical world.
+The text is broadcast only to those present in the room.
+Messages only last as long as the receivers keep them in memory.
-A chat client + IPFS file uploader!
+- a chat client + IPFS file uploader!

-To effectively communicate with other people, you'll need to enter the same room name.
+To effectively communicate with other people, enter the same room name.

 Peers are assigned a unique ID and announce to other peers when they join or leave any room.

 ## How is this different from SMS or email or Slack?

+Distributed Chat is

+- * Distributed*: once an [InterPlanetary File System (IPFS)](https://ipfs.io) node is running in the browser, it will connect directly to other nodes with no central points of failure
 - *💯 Transparent*: the static site is 100% open sourced—simply add `/_src` to the end of any url to see the code
-- *🙅‍ P2P/ Truly Serverless*: send messages directly to your peers; there are **no servers**
+- *🙅‍ P2P/ Truly Serverless*: send messages directly to your peers; there are **no central servers**
 - *⏳ Realtime only*: messages are broadcast **only once** to the currently connected peers; new peers entering the room will not "catch up"
 - *🌫 Ephemeral*: while IPFS object names are permanent, your "permalinks" will only persists as long as some node requests it, for more info, see [Replication on IPFS](https://discuss.ipfs.io/t/replication-on-ipfs-or-the-backing-up-content-model/372) and [Permanence != Persistance](https://discuss.ipfs.io/t/how-permanent-is-data-stored-on-ipfs/354)
 - *🎭 Anonymous + 🔒 Private*: only information you choose to share is available to others on the network
+- * Avaialable*: runs in any browser; securely hosted and serverd by a global service: https://distributed.now.sh & https://dc.now.sh

 ## Why do I want this?
 You might not—it's a somewhat brittle means of communication.
 But in my experience, nothing else like this exists.
- A free and powerful browser-based, zero-surveillance communication tool; you never know when you need to reliably and securely chat or share resources with your network.
+ A free-to-use and powerful browser-based, zero-surveillance communication tool; you never know when you need to reliably and securely chat or share resources with your network.

 ### Contributing